0.7 to 0.8 Upgrade Guide

 This may be a breaking change if your Feature Repository explicitly sets

-for Stream Feature Views.
+instance_availabilitytospotorspot_with_fallbackinstream_computefor Stream Feature Views.

 Most customers should follow this guidance while upgrading: